• India CSR Awards 2025

 Environment

-Merely meeting legal requirements in itself does not comprise CSR but it requires company to engage in such a way that goes beyond mandatory requirements and delivers environmental benefits.
-It would include, but not limited to, finding sustainable solutions for natural resources, reducing adverse impacts on environment, reducing environment-risky pollutants/emissions as well as producing environment-friendly goods.
+Merely meeting legal requirements in itself does not comprise CSR, but it requires a company to engage in such a way that goes beyond mandatory requirements and delivers environmental benefits.
+It would include, but not be limited to, finding sustainable solutions for natural resources, reducing adverse impacts on the environment, reducing environmentally risky pollutants/emissions as well as producing environmentally friendly goods.

 Community